JSON Formatter & Validator

 What is JSON and Why Do You Need a Formatter?

 JSON (JavaScript Object Notation) is a lightweight data-interchange format that is easy for humans to read and write, and easy for machines to parse and generate.
-It has become the de facto standard for data exchange on the web, replacing XML in most modern applications, APIs, and configuration files.
+It has become the standard for data exchange on the web, replacing XML in most modern applications, APIs, and configuration files.

 However, raw JSON data returned from an API or server is often "minified"—meaning all unnecessary whitespace, newlines, and indentation have been removed to save bandwidth.
 While efficient for computers, this makes it nearly impossible for humans to read or debug.
 Our JSON Formatter & Validator solves this problem by parsing the messy raw string and formatting it into a structured, readable tree.